 By: John Seroka

 Given these stats, content marketing, and the quality and quantity produced, matters now more than ever if you’re going to break through.
 And its importance will only continue to increase as automation takes a firmer hold and the volume continues to grow.
-It will be difficult to become a thriving company in the mortgage industry without it given what you’re up against competitively.
+It will be difficult to become a thriving mortgage or real estate industry company without it given what you’re up against competitively.

 Having a blog is only the beginning and the mere mention of it is almost trite.

 You must think well beyond the blog.
 Generally, current content expectations beyond a blog include video, infographics, webinars, white papers, case studies, email and podcasts.

 Your ability to deploy high quality content to guide your target audiences toward a desired outcome, quickly and efficiently, at the right time and in the right places, is also now critical to scaling your business.